 When it comes to the question whether or not there is a difference in mean I.Q. between males and females, Jensen basically says no, after having considered a large amount of evidence (more precisely, Jensen is referring to the difference in g rather than in I.Q.).
-Eysenck is a little bit more sceptical and points out that the usual assumption of equal I.Q. of the sexes may be flawed.
-Based on data also mentioned by Jensen (R. Lynn, 1994, "Sex differences in intelligence and brain size: a paradox resolved"), Eysenck suggests 4 I.Q. points as a conservative estimate of the difference (favouring males).
+Eysenck is a little bit more skeptical and points out that the usual assumption of equal I.Q. of the sexes may be flawed.
+Based on data also mentioned by Jensen (R. Lynn, 1994, "Sex differences in intelligence and brain size: a paradox resolved"), Eysenck suggests 4 I.Q. points as a conservative estimate of the difference (favoring males).
 Lynn, on his home page, simply states in adults the difference is about 5 points.

 Both Jensen and Eysenck indicate that the question is hard to answer, as I.Q. tests like Stanford-Binet and WAIS have traditionally been constructed to show no sex difference in total score, by leaving out or counterbalancing items that show sex differences.
 Such tests therefore are not capable of measuring a possible difference between the sexes.